Our Curriculum - 'We Grow Together'

 Our teachers ensure that creative, challenging work is planned and that skills, concepts and knowledge are transferred between different areas of the curriculum.
 The themes selected for study are balanced both across the year and key stage.
 Links are made to ensure that children develop the self-confidence to move from the familiar to the unknown and challenge themselves in a secure and supportive learning context.

 Members of staff meet regularly to share ideas and analyse data, in order to establish areas of strength and development; as a result, we are able to offer a curriculum which is appropriate and relevant to the needs of our children.
 This includes introducing intervention programmes to provide targeted support.

 Our team of dedicated, enthusiastic teaching staff is devoted to delivering high quality teaching and learning.
 In doing so, they are well supported by an experienced and motivated team of support staff, who are committed to providing the best opportunities and guidance for the children they work with.

-The MHA Rolling Programmes below show our coverage.
-The EYFS document covers a school year for our children in Reception and the document below is a two year rolling programme for Key Stages One and Two.
-Children follow Year A from 'odd year' Septembers - 2023, 2025, etc. and Year B from 'even year' Septembers - 2022, 2024, etc.
+The MHA Long Term Plans below show our coverage.
+The EYFS document covers a school year for our children in Reception and the document below that is a two year rolling programme for Key Stages One and Two.
+Children follow Year A from 'odd year' Septembers - 2023, 2025, etc. and Year B from 'even year' Septembers - 2024, 2026, etc.